vincent-van-hoef/project_template/README.md

 nextflow run main.nf
 ```

+A minimal dataset and analysis is provided in the template repo.
+Adapt and add as necessary.

 # Folder and File Description

 * __main.nf__: Main Nextflow script; orchestrates the whole analysis.
-A minimal
-example is provided in the template repo.
+More info on the usage and setup of Nextflow can be found in the [official documentation](https://www.nextflow.io/docs/latest/index.html).
 * __nextflow.config__: Configuration file for the Nextflow run
 * __project.config__: Project specific configuration; will be loaded after the nextflow.config.
 * __data__: